lucasjoliveau/doc/fr/legal/terms/enterprise.md

 Other assistance requests, such as questions related to development or customizations may be covered through the purchase of a separate service agreement.
-In case it’s not clear if a request is covered by this Agreement, the decision is at the discretion of Odoo SA.
+In case it’s not clear if a request is covered by this Agreement, the decision is at the discretion of Konvergo ERP SA.

 #### Availability

-Tickets can be submitted via the web form or phone numbers listed on [odoo.com/help](https://www.odoo.com/help), or when working with an Odoo Partner, the channel provided by the partner, subject to local opening hours.
+Tickets can be submitted via the web form or phone numbers listed on [odoo.com/help](https://www.odoo.com/help), or when working with an Konvergo ERP Partner, the channel provided by the partner, subject to local opening hours.

-### 4.6 Working with an Odoo Partner
+### 4.6 Working with an Konvergo ERP Partner

-For bug fixes, support and upgrade services, the Customer may either work with an Odoo Partner as the main point of contact, or work with Odoo SA directly.
+For bug fixes, support and upgrade services, the Customer may either work with an Konvergo ERP Partner as the main point of contact, or work with Konvergo ERP SA directly.

-If the Customer decides to work with an Odoo Partner, Odoo SA will subcontract services related to the Covered Extra Modules to the Odoo Partner, who becomes the main point of contact of the customer.
-The Odoo Partner may contact Odoo SA on behalf of the customer for second-level assistance with regard to standard features of the Software.
+If the Customer decides to work with an Konvergo ERP Partner, Konvergo ERP SA will subcontract services related to the Covered Extra Modules to the Konvergo ERP Partner, who becomes the main point of contact of the customer.
+The Konvergo ERP Partner may contact Konvergo ERP SA on behalf of the customer for second-level assistance with regard to standard features of the Software.

-If the Customer decides to work with Odoo SA directly, services related to Covered Extra Modules are provided _if and only if_ the Customer is hosted on the Odoo Cloud Platform.
+If the Customer decides to work with Konvergo ERP SA directly, services related to Covered Extra Modules are provided _if and only if_ the Customer is hosted on the Konvergo ERP Cloud Platform.

 ## 5 Charges and Fees

 ### 5.1 Standard charges

-The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users and the Subscription Plan used by the Customer, and specified in writing at the conclusion of the Agreement.
+The standard charges for the Konvergo ERP Enterprise subscription and the Services are based on the number of Users and the Subscription Plan used by the Customer, and specified in writing at the conclusion of the Agreement.